Daniel Snyder to receive NFL debt waiver to buy out Washington Football Team partners

 Snyder plans to pay approximately $875 million to purchase the shares held by Dwight Schar, Fred Smith and Robert Rothman, according to a person familiar with the proposed transaction.
 The deal would put ownership of the team entirely in the hands of Snyder and family members.
-It also would resolve an increasingly contentious dispute between Snyder and his limited partners that spilled into courtrooms.
+It also would resolve an increasingly contentious dispute between Snyder and his limited partners that produced a grievance and NFL arbitration procedure and spilled into courtrooms.

-Schar, Smith and Rothman currently own about 40 percent of the team.
+Schar, Smith and Rothman own about 40 percent of the team.
 The Washington Post reported in November that a group of investors from California had offered $900 million for the ownership shares of Schar, Smith and Rothman.
 The potential buyers were Behdad Eghbali and José Feliciano — the billionaire co-founders of Clearlake Capital, a private equity firm based in Santa Monica — and Feliciano’s wife, Kwanza Jones, a singer, songwriter and philanthropist who grew up in the Washington area.

 Snyder initially attempted to exercise a right of first refusal to match the offers made to Smith and Rothman but not the offer made to Schar.
 That led to a dispute over whether Snyder could exercise his right of first refusal in such a selective manner.